abhitrueprogrammer/GLM/README.md

 # Game Library Manager

 A simple CLI based Game Library Management tool to create a database for games.
-The following things can be done to your game library

-* Create a record
+It can perform the following
+* View the added entries in the library
+* Add new entries
 * Delete a record
 * Update a record
 * Search for a record
-* View the library

 ## Installation